-The strategies described below highlight actions that will be taken by the Click or tap here to enter text. after the initial crisis or emergency has ended.
+The strategies described below highlight actions that will be taken by the [School] after the initial crisis or emergency has ended.
 Actions taken within this section cover the nationally recognized emergency management phase: Recovery.

 In the aftermath of a crisis or emergency, it is crucial that processes be employed to return daily operations to a state of normalcy as quickly as possible.
 All division and school departments have a role in recovery as students, staff, and their families are guided through the healing process and education operations are restored.